TAMEST Protégé Program

 A special breakfast meeting for protégés and National Academy members takes place at each conference, providing protégés an opportunity to network and learn more about the National Academies from elected members.
 Past breakfast meetings have also featured conversations with presidents of the National Academies.

-The breakfast meeting at the 2023 annual conference featured two special guests: the Honorable Kay Bailey Hutchison and National Academy of Medicine President Victor J. Dzau, M.D.
-(NAM).
+The breakfast meeting at the 2024 annual conference featured special guest the Honorable Kay Bailey Hutchison.
 TAMEST President Brendan Lee, M.D., Ph.D.
-(NAM), hosted the breakfast meeting.
+(NAM) hosted the breakfast meeting.

 Protégé Poster Challenge

-The TAMEST Protégé Poster Challenge will recognize research that could have significant impact on scientific understanding and society.
+The TAMEST Protégé Poster Challenge recognizes research that could have significant impact on scientific understanding and society.

-Up to 40 posters will be invited to participate in the poster session on a first come, first served basis.
-Posters will be self-organized into one of four categories: Medicine, Engineering, Science or Technology.
-Posters will be displayed the afternoon of February 5 and all day February 6.
+Forty-two posters were invited to participate in the poster session at the 2024 annual conference on a first come, first served basis.
+Posters were self-organized into one of four categories: Medicine, Engineering, Science or Technology.
+Posters were displayed the afternoon of February 5 and all day February 6.

-Four protégé poster challenge participants will be selected to become finalists.
-Finalists will be invited to an exclusive VIP breakfast session with TAMEST leadership and special guests; networking opportunities with distinguished leaders of the Texas research and business community; and the opportunity to present their poster on the main stage to the TAMEST conference audience (five-minute presentation by finalists on February 7).
+Finalists were invited to an exclusive VIP breakfast session with TAMEST leadership and special guests; networking opportunities with distinguished leaders of the Texas research and business community; and the opportunity to present their poster on the main stage to the TAMEST conference audience.

 Learn more about the TAMEST Protégé Poster Challenge guidelines >